 My favorite holes are the shorter half-par holes like the 7th, 8th and 14th where untamed green surfaces are microcosms of the surrounding dunes, although I’d put the long par four 17th into this category as well.

-Interestingly, I spoke to an architect who helped work on Ballyneal, and he told me they rushed construction to get the course open on schedule.
+Interestingly, I spoke to someone who helped work on Ballyneal, and he told me they rushed construction to get the course open on schedule.
 In his opinion, the course would be better if they’d taken more time to finish the greens more carefully.
 I can’t imagine how they could be any better because right now they’re one of the most interesting and remarkable sets in the world.
-I pressed the architect to elaborate and go on record, but he declined and would only leave it at that.
+I pressed him to elaborate and go on record, but he declined and would only leave it at that.
 (98)

 Architect: Tom Doak